Data Processing Agreement

 - instruct Timesheets.com to take reasonable and appropriate steps to stop and remediate any unauthorized processing, in which event Timesheets.com shall promptly cooperate with Customer in good faith to identify, agree and implement such steps; or

 - terminate this DPA and the Agreement without penalty by giving notice to Timesheets.com.

 3.2.
-Timesheets.com acknowledges that Customer may disclose this Agreement and any relevant privacy provisions in the Agreement to the US Department of Commerce, the Federal Trade Commission, European data protection authority, or any other US or EU judicial or regulatory body upon their request and that any such disclosure shall not be deemed a breach of confidentiality.
+Timesheets.com acknowledges that Customer may disclose this Agreement and any relevant privacy provisions in the Agreement to the US Department of Commerce, the Federal Trade Commission, European data protection authority, or any other US, UK, or EU judicial or regulatory body upon their request and that any such disclosure shall not be deemed a breach of confidentiality.

 3.3.
 Legal Disclosures: If Timesheets.com reasonably believes it is required by a subpoena, court order, agency action, or any other legal or regulatory requirement, to disclose any Customer Data, it will provide Customer with notice and a copy of the demand as soon as practicable, unless it is prohibited from doing so pursuant to applicable law or regulation.